JuliaMolSim/AtomsCalculators.jl/docs/src/interface.md

 - [`set_state!(calc, st)`](@ref) : set the state of the calculator, may be mutating or non-mutating;
 - [`get_parameters(calc)`](@ref) : return a `NamedTuple` or `ComponentArray` containing all parameters;
 - [`set_parameters!(calc, ps)`](@ref) : set the parameters of the calculator, may be mutating or non-mutating.
-This functionality is somewhat separate from Lux'
+This functionality is somewhat separate from Lux
 ```julia
 ps, st = Lux.setup(rng, model)
 ps = LuxCore.initparameters(rng, model)